Crab Island (Lake Champlain): Hospital

-Crab Island as seen from the frozen ice of Lake Champlain in January 2009.
-The island's monument and flagpole can be seen in the enlargement to the left and right respectively.

 The military hospital on Crab Island was first established around September 6, 1814, just prior to the Battle of Plattsburgh.
 The hospital consisted mainly of rows of "tents" quickly constructed of boards and canvas and several hastily built log structures.
 Convalescent or invalid soldiers who were unable to fight were initially evacuated to the island before the commencement of hostilities to prevent them from becoming caught up or overrun by the fighting ashore.
 Many of these were later transported in bateaux from Crab Island to a larger hospital at Burlington, Vermont, 25 mi across the lake.
 The island's hospital was placed under the direction of a U.S. Army surgeon, Doctor James Mann.
 At the time, the number of invalids on the general hospital reports alone numbered 720 men.
 Following the naval battle, as the nearest point of land to it, the Crab Island hospital absorbed the dead and wounded of both fleets.
 The dead, including those that died on the island and those that washed ashore, numbered 150.
 They were buried shoulder to shoulder in three long trenches to the south of the hospital.
 The bodies of officers killed in the battle, including one initially buried on Crab Island, all received military burials in Plattsburgh's Riverside Cemetery, while the enlisted men were left in the mass graves out on the island.
 Crab Island is purported to be one of the only places in the world where both British and American soldiers were buried indiscriminately in the same graves.
 The actual site of the graves on Crab Island was never marked, and the exact site of their graves has never been established.
 Ninety-one of the deceased are known by name.